lumianph/gpuprec/README.md

 1. For invalid input numbers, the library currently usually only returns 0.0, instead of NaN or other exceptions.
 For example, for acos, if the input number abs(a) > 1.0, the library simple returns 0.0, but a NaN by the QD library.
 2. It may take very long time (tens of minutes) to compile the code if you enable ALL_MATH

+## TODO
+1. The previous code of the test cases is pretty messy.
+I am working on it.
+2. Define correct error return code, e.g., NaN.

 ## CITATION
 You can cite this library as: